kubesphere/website/content/en/docs/devops-user-guide/how-to-use/create-a-pipeline-using-jenkinsfile.md

    ![pipeline-proceed](/images/docs/devops-user-guide/using-devops/create-a-pipeline-using-a-jenkinsfile/pipeline-proceed.jpg)

-   In a development or production environment, it requires someone who has higher authority (e.g. release manager) to review the pipeline, images, as well as the code analysis result.
+   In a development or production environment, it requires someone who has higher authority (for example, release manager) to review the pipeline, images, as well as the code analysis result.
 They have the authority to determine whether the pipeline can go to the next stage.
 In the Jenkinsfile, you use the section `input` to specify who reviews the pipeline.
-If you want to specify a user (e.g. `project-admin`) to review it, you can add a field in the Jenkinsfile.
+If you want to specify a user (for example, `project-admin`) to review it, you can add a field in the Jenkinsfile.
 If there are multiple users, you need to use commas to separate them as follows:

    ```groovy
    ···